Pull-ups are generally a hard exercise for individuals to perform. But to be honest, it is a great workout target for your upper body.

-You need strength to do such an intense exercise such as pull-ups as you are lifting almost your entire body weight here.
-So, if you can do pull-ups and able to achieve higher numbers and reps, it does mean that you are strong.
+You need strength to do intense exercise such as pull-ups, as you are lifting almost your entire body weight here.
+So, if you can do pull-ups and achieve higher numbers and reps, it means that you are strong.

 Most men and women stay away from doing pull-ups as they cannot do it.

 There are many different reasons, including overweight, fat percentage, or absence of diligence.